 Many refugees face barriers to inclusion in local economies, which makes finding stability for their families a challenge. egative economic impacts related to coronavirus strictures have made finances harder.
 For women refugees, the barriers are even higher as gender discrimination closes doors or leads to lower pay.
 Yet if we invested in economic opportunities for women refugees, we could help close gaps in poverty, gender equality, and inclusive work – all while helping economies on a local and global scale.

 Throughout the years, Women for Women International has been able to witness firsthand the dangers and obstacles faced by refugees.
 They have barely escaped war, and many refugee women face threats of gender-based sexual violence and early marriage in their pursuit of safety.

 We invest in the power of women refugees to rebuild their lives, their families, and their communities.
 We have expanded our program to help more women forcibly displaced by conflict and connect them to life-changing resources, skills, knowledge, and connections.
 Women have the power to transform their own lives and our world, to make it better for everyone.

 And as health crises combine with conflict, we know that women survivors of war need our support now more than ever.

 Join us and stand in solidarity with women refugees.
-Pledge your support.
+Learn what you can do.